Ordsall Primary School is open to children in Reception to Year 6 for 32.5 hours per week.

 Pupils should arrive and be collected promptly at the following times:

 Children need to be in the classroom before the school bell goes and learning time begins.
-The school bell rings at 8:50 to signal that the classrooms are open to start the day.
-Children who arrive after the 9:00 am bell, when the register closes, will be recorded as late.
-The Child & Family Support Worker monitors all 'lates'.All late children must access school through the main school entrance and be registered in the office: this is a fire safety protocol.
-No children should come through the main entrance if they are on time.
+The school bell rings at 8:45 to signal that the classrooms are open to start the day.
+Children who arrive after the 9:00 am bell, when the register closes, need to go to the main school office where they will be recorded as late.
+The Child & Family Support Worker monitors all 'lates' and, where the school feels it appropriate, we will work with families to improve their timekeeping before we take any further action.

 Is my child well enough to attend school?

 |Type of Illness

 |None.
 We recommend the use of conditioner treatments

 |None.
 Treatment may be required for child and household contacts

 |None.
 There are many causes but most are viral and do not need antibiotics

 |5 days from onset of rash